-A volunteer helping with Fresno Metro Ministry's Food to Share program.
-Photo credit: Fresno Metro Ministry the Saint Rest + Food to Share Hub: Healthy Food Rescue and Redistribution, will provide Fresno residents with access to fresh, local, and healthy food at the former Farmer John Meat Co.
-The warehouse is in the TCC project area and will be renovated and repaired to accommodate modern dry and cold storage facilities, an operations office, and a central food donation and distribution space.
-A new two-story structure next to the warehouse expands the project and will contain a community commercial kitchen, classrooms, and community service offices.
-In addition to addressing food insecurity, the Food to Share Hub reduces GHG emissions by diverting edible food from landfills, where the organic materials would release methane as they decomposed.
+Workers renovating a warehouse for the Saint Rest + Food to Share Hub program.
+Photo credit: Mark Wilson Construction the Saint Rest + Food to Share Hub: Healthy Food Rescue and Redistribution, will provide Fresno residents with access to fresh, local, and healthy food at the former Farmer John Meat Co.
+The warehouse is in the TCC project area and was renovated and repaired to accommodate modern dry and cold storage facilities, an operations office, and a central food donation and distribution space.
+A new two-story structure next to the warehouse will expand the project and contain a community commercial kitchen, classrooms, and community-service offices.
+In addition to addressing food insecurity, the Food to Share Hub will reduce GHG emissions by diverting edible food from landfills, where the organic materials would release methane as they decompose.

-The project is led by Fresno Metro Ministry, a community-based organization that runs a food program called Food to Share that rescues off-farm edible food waste, collects food donations from businesses, restaurants, schools, and markets, and delivers recovered food to local pantries, kitchens, churches, and hunger-fighting organizations.
+The project is led by Fresno Metro Ministry, a community-based organization that runs a food program called Food to Share which rescues off-farm edible food waste; collects food donations from businesses, restaurants, schools, and markets; and delivers recovered food to local pantries, kitchens, churches, and hunger-fighting organizations.
 The Hub project will significantly expand the rescue, sorting, storage, and distribution capacity of the Food to Share program.
 Saint Rest Baptist Church serves as the project co-lead and will support Fresno Metro Ministry in managing the long-term operations and maintenance of the Food to Share Hub.